 An excellent way for 4-H’ers to discover what makes a leader successful is to become involved with a 4-H teen leadership project.
 4-H teen leaders doing a 4-H teen leadership project can choose to take on a leadership role defined by themselves and their chosen adult advisor, which involves more responsibility, time and work.
 4-H teen leaders who have been involved in developing their leadership skills for some time can expand their experience by taking on a specific project.
 The 4-H teen leadership project allows teens to actively participate in project planning, become involved in leadership tasks, and help younger 4-H members learn by example.
 4-H teen leaders who are involved in a 4-H teen leadership project have different requirements and complete the 4-H Teen Leadership Project Guide, which allows teens to discuss and reflect upon their project plan and project goals.
 4-H offers opportunities for 4-H teens to become leaders by practicing the skills they are learning.
 See the 4-H Teen Leadership publication to learn more.

 Citizenship Washington Focus (CWF) is an opportunity for 4-H youth (age 14-19) to spend an entire week in Washington, DC; including a stop in Gettysburg.

 For 2017, our dates are June 24 - July 1.
 PLEASE NOTE: This is immediately after 4-H Exploration Days.

 The cost for the trip this year will be $1380.
 This includes transportation, lodging, and most meals.

 - November 15: $300 deposit due.
 Interested delegates must contact their local MSU Extension office for registration details.

-- January 15: Additional $700 of payment is due, and along with a completed online registration form, that will be email to each approved delegate, and a packet of forms.
+- January 15: Additional $700 of payment is due, and along with a completed online registration form, that will be emailed to each approved delegate along with a packet of forms.

 - March 15: Additional $380 final payment is due.